LedgerHQ/ledger-dev-doc/source/additional/publishing_an_app.rst

 * It passed the security audit
 * It's been tested and validated by at least someone from Ledger Customer Success Team
 * The application is compatible with a GUI companion app (CLI is not enough)
-* Ledger is ready to communicate officially about the release
+* Ledger is ready to communicate officially about the app release
-* Customer support pages are available
+* Customer support pages are available on Ledger Help Center

 .. note::